kdroukman/o11y-lambda-lab/README.md

 serverless deploy
 ```

 This command will follow the instructions in your `serverless.yml` template to create your Lambda functions and your Kinesis stream.
+Note it may take a couple of minutes to execute.

 Expected output:
 ```
 Deploying hostname-lambda-lab to stage dev (us-east-1)